Please ensure Javascript is enabled for purposes of website accessibility

 The Responsible Gaming Association of New Mexico’s annual conference on Problem Gambling brings together a diverse array of researchers and industry treatment professionals from all across North America to discuss wide-ranging topics in support of healing from problem gambling.
 Launched in 1998 by the Responsible Gaming Association of New Mexico, the conference is the first and largest conference on problem gambling in New Mexico.

 The conference, in the pursuit of wellness from problem gambling, covers important topics such as promising and evidence-based treatments from east to west, indigenous, and other cultural points of view, the impact of technology, brain chemistry, trauma, co-contributing mental health issues, and the role of culture in healing.
-See the agenda for more information.
+Click here for the agenda for more information.
 Treatment providers who attend the two-day event can receive 12 CEUs.

 Join us for an engaging, two-day conference designed to tackle one of today’s most pressing issues– problem gambling.
 This event delivers research-driven insights and actionable strategies for professionals addressing gambling-related challenges.